mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/benchmarking.md

 # Examples
-This is a benchmark of my current system, a Ryzen 5950x with 16 cores, using a development build shortly after the Stargate DAW 21.10.8 release.
+This is a benchmark of my current system, a Ryzen 5950x with 16 cores, using a development build shortly after the Intuitives DAW 21.10.8 release.

 The project is an unrealistically heavy project designed to scale well that you can [download here](./benchmark-project.zip).
 It consists of 31 instances of the FM1 synthesizer running the unison-heavy `Festivus` patch, playing a chord heavy MIDI item.
-Nobody would realistically run such a heavy project, as such you should not try to open the project and play it back in Stargate DAW unless you have a CPU with many cores AND you have configured Stargate DAW to use at least 8 cores in the `Hardware Settings` dialog on the welcome screen.
+Nobody would realistically run such a heavy project, as such you should not try to open the project and play it back in Intuitives DAW unless you have a CPU with many cores AND you have configured Intuitives DAW to use at least 8 cores in the `Hardware Settings` dialog on the welcome screen.
 However, you can offline render it on any hadrware, even a Raspberry Pi 4 or an ancient laptop.